 First off, we suggest reading our guide to landing in San Jose.
 This will tell you all you need to know about going through Customs and picking up your rental car.

-Once you have exited the airport, taken the shuttle to Adobe, and picked up your rental car, it is time to do something fun.
+Once you have exited the airport and picked up your rental car, it is time to do something fun.

 If your flight gets in early in the morning you can even do more than one of these activities (or all of them).
 They are all in the same general area.

-For some hotel and dinner suggestions, check out our Alajuela (airport area) guide.
+For other ideas, check out our Alajuela (airport area) guide.

 Drive to Manuel Antonio/ See Crocodiles / Playa Biesanz / Sunset Dinner